socek/baelfire/doc/examples/django.rst

 - start runserver

 Using baelfire we can automate this process so all these steps will be made before the runserver but only when needed.
+Code from this example is avalible here: https://github.com/socek/bael-django

 5.1.1 Create the application